2026 Curbside Collection Changes

 Based on industry research, it would be and was difficult to receive competitive bids from service providers to continue to provide manual waste collection for garbage and organics.

-What are the benefits by converting to automated cart collection for garbage and organics?
+Benefits of converting to cart-based collection for garbage and organics

 • Health and safety to reduce injuries for workers